 - Attendance Record to reflect days of the month that the Family has been billed

-- Total Cost and Balance Due Portion.
-USDA provides preprinted invoices with each new enrollment and Family/child update.
-The invoices will include the Total Cost, Employee/Family Portion and the NPS Subsidy Amount that is authorized based upon the Employee and Child Care Provider information on file.
-The Child Care Provider must write in the Total Cost, Employee/Family Portion paid and the NPS Balance Due.
-By entering this information the Employee/Family and Child Care Provider are confirming the current total cost, Employee/Family Portion has been paid and the Total NPS billed is accurate.
+- Total Cost and Balance Due Portion: USDA provides preprinted invoices with each new enrollment and Family/child update.
+The invoices will include the Total Cost, Member/Family Portion and the USCG Subsidy Amount that is authorized based upon the Member and Child Care Provider information on file.
+The Child Care Provider must write in the Total Cost, Member/Family Portion paid and the USCG Balance Due.
+By entering this information the Member/Family and Child Care Provider are confirming the current total cost, Member/Family Portion has been paid and the Total USCG billed is accurate.

-- An original signature of the NPS Employee on each month's invoice.
-This signature is certification that the information on the invoice is correct - that the Family received child care for the indicated period of service and that they were billed the amount shown on the invoice.
-Photo copied signatures will not be accepted.
+- An original signature of the USCG Member on each month’s invoice.
+This signature is certification that the information on the invoice is correct – that the Family received child care for the indicated period of service and that they were billed the amount shown on the invoice.
+Photocopied signatures will not be accepted.

 - Invoices should be submitted as follows:

 - For Monthly billing, invoices may be submitted on or after the 15th of the month of service.

 - For Hourly or Daily Care, invoices should be submitted on or after the last day of the month.